 Whenever you dial 180 — the MTN Nigeria customer care helpline — have you ever wondered how the company manages the customer care responsibility of its millions of subscribers nationwide?

-I got the answer when I discovered iSON BPO, the company behind MTN Nigeria’s call centers.
+I got the answer when I discovered iSON BPO, the company behind MTN Nigeria’s call centre.
 Located in an ultramodern facility in the heart of Abeokuta in Ogun State, this company is also in charge of Airtel’s customer care. and are in talks with Etisalat.

 As the business processing outsourcing (BPO) arm of iSON group; one of Africa’s largest IT and ITeS (Information Technology enabling Service) companies; iSON BPO services include technical support, customer acquisition, web-based services market research and customer service among others.